 The Corporate Leadership program engages with the 50+ members of the Ceres Company Network to help them develop sustainable business strategies that address key challenges like climate change.
 Ceres focuses its engagement around four areas, as described in The 21st Century Corporation: The Ceres Roadmap for Sustainability: corporate governance, stakeholder engagement, disclosure, and sustainability performance as it relates to company operations, supply chains and products.
 The Corporate Program hopes to hire an intern who will support our corporate engagement work through:

 - Researching and analyzing the sustainability performance of a company and/or sector against The Ceres Roadmap expectations using publicly available information (primarily corporate sustainability reports).

 - Providing research support for ad hoc projects on key topics such as the link between sustainability performance and executive compensation, sustainable supply chains, and stakeholder engagement.

 - Researching, compiling and presenting industry trends and leading practices.

 We are looking for candidates with solid research skills (preferably with experience reviewing corporate sustainability reports), an ability to work independently, and strong familiarity with key environmental and social sustainability issues that influence, and are influenced by, the private sector.
 Graduate students preferred, but all will be considered.

-The Corporate Program hopes to hire a second intern who will support the following special projects:
+The Corporate team hopes to hire a second intern who will support the following special projects:

 - Ceres Roadmap for Sustainability.
 The Ceres Roadmap for Sustainability presents 20 expectations in the areas of governance, stakeholder engagement, disclosure, and performance that companies should seek to meet by 2020 in order to transform into truly sustainable enterprises.
 Ceres is working with key partners to launch its third assessment report looking at companies’ performance against these expectations.
 The intern will support the project through the following tasks and responsibilities: